Workspace Module

 - Enter a workspace name and optional description

-- Optionally add an avatar URL for the workspace icon
+- Optionally add an avatar URL

 - Click Create

-You are automatically assigned as the owner of workspaces you create.
+You are automatically assigned as the owner.

 Workspace Navigation